 Soon after the ‘farewell tour’ began, Freegard revealed that the cancer story was a cover.
 ‘In fact’ they were being hunted by the IRA.
 To survive, they had to do exactly what he, the experienced agent, told them.

 Psychopaths, as Freegard clearly was, often live wandering lives, partly because they lack emotional ties and partly because their dishonesty means they quickly burn through local good-will.
 Once few people in a neighbourhood trust them, there's no one to exploit and they move on.
 Freegard dragged the students from Scotland’s north to England’s south, frequently spending only one night in a place.
 On occasion, he had fun by making them abandon everything and move on after only a few hours.
 Again and again he ‘phoned’ his ‘spy-master’ for instructions.

 Eventually, in Sheffield, they holed up in a flat which Freegard forbade them to leave, for fear of the IRA.
 For five months.
-(And you thought three months was hard.)
+(And you thought three months' lockdown was hard.)
 Freegard pressured them to take out loans, beg relatives for money and draw on their savings.
 One girl emptied her trust fund.

 The troupe did visit the boy’s family farm.
 There Freegard wove a complicated tale.
 To pay for his son’s

 ‘training’ and protection from the IRA, while keeping the nationally important sting operation secret, the father had to empty savings accounts and sell the farm.
 He was promised that grateful

 authorities would repay everything, with interest, after the terrorists’ capture.
 The father handed over hundreds of thousands of pounds.
 Which Freegard spent on himself.